martinmodrak/blog/content/post/2018-09-test-rmarkdown.md

 ```
 non_identified_data <- main_data %>%
     select(municipality,postcode) %>%
+    semi_join(non_unique_rows,
-    semi_join(non_unique_rows, by = c("postcode" = "postcode", "municipality" = "municipality"))
+      by = c("postcode" = "postcode",
+        "municipality" = "municipality"))

 if(nrow(non_identified_data) > 0) {
   stop("Data couldn't be mapped to census data")
 }
 ```

-I could have run the check just once from the console, but storing it in the notebook has two core advantages:
+I could have run the check just once from the console, but storing it in the notebook has some core advantages:

+* The test documents some of the intent and assumptions you make about your analysis and/or data.
-* The code can be found and reused later
+* The test code can be found and reused later.
-* When you change some preprocessing steps or update your data to a newer version you will be notified of problems
+* When you change some preprocessing steps or update your data to a newer version you will be notified of problems.

-The latter advantage became apparent when I had a complicated join that was however supposed to only give exactly one match for each row in the data, so I wrote:
+The last advantage became apparent when I had a complicated join that was however supposed to only give exactly one match for each row in the data, so I wrote:

 ```
 main_data_augmented <- main_data %>%